-Management's responses to the findings identified in our audit are described starting on page 22.
-The response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards required the auditor to perform limited procedures on Management's response to the findings identified in our audit and described in the accompanying Schedule of Findings and Recommendations.
+Management's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.